The 10 best Nintendo Switch 2 games (plus our most-wanted titles still to come)

 Donkey Kong Bananza!
 Mario Kart World!
 Metroid Prime 4!
 Cyberpunk 2077!

-Nintendo’s lined-up a cracking list of games for when its new-and-improved hybrid handheld releases on June 5th, with more than 20 games ready to play on day one.
+Nintendo’s lined-up a cracking list of games for the launch of its new-and-improved hybrid handheld, which released on June 5th, with more than 20 games ready to play on day one.

-And, unlike other Nintendo console launches, it’s a healthy balance of first-party and third-party titles of all different genres on the way.
+And, unlike other Nintendo console launches, it’s a healthy balance of first-party and third-party titles of all different genres.
 From the arcade racing thrills of Mario Kart World to the scuzzy future-noir of Cyberpunk 2077, there’s something for everyone, with later summer releases like platformer Donkey Kong Bananza keeping the hype train rolling through the year.

 4. Cyberpunk 2077: Ultimate Edition